BunningsWarehouseOfficial/Synthetic-Traffic-Sign-Data/README.md

 The generator can be configured with by modifying the `config.yaml` file.

 Please allow for sufficient storage space when running the dataset generator.
-With the default config values and the below example inputs, the size of the dataset will be roughly __ GB.
+With the default config values and the below example inputs, the size of the dataset will be on the order of 50-100 GB.

 **Example traffic sign templates** for data generation can be downloaded [here](https://drive.google.com/file/d/1a65EPNK_3gNII8VXBKDZ0N6H_mL6F6P1/view?usp=sharing).